(Mitral Valve Stenosis)

 The mitral valve is in the opening between the left atrium and the left ventricle.
-The mitral valve opens to allow blood from the left atrium to fill the left ventricle and closes as the left ventricle contracts to pump blood into the aorta.
+The mitral valve opens to allow blood from the left atrium to fill the left ventricle and closes as the left ventricle contracts to prevent blood from flowing back into the left atrium as the ventricle pumps blood into the aorta.
 If a disorder causes the valve flaps to become thick and stiff, the valve opening is narrowed.
 Sometimes the stiffened valve also fails to close completely, and mitral regurgitation develops.

 In mitral stenosis, blood flow through the narrowed valve opening is reduced.
 As a result, the volume and pressure of blood in the left atrium increases, and the left atrium enlarges.
 The enlarged left atrium often beats rapidly in an irregular pattern (a disorder called atrial fibrillation).
 As a result, the heart's pumping efficiency is reduced because the fibrillating atrium is quivering rather than pumping.
 Consequently, blood does not flow through the atrium briskly, and blood clots may form inside the chamber.
 If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke or other damage.

 If mitral stenosis is severe, pressure increases in the blood vessels of the lungs, resulting in heart failure with fluid accumulation in the lungs and a low level of oxygen in the blood.
 If a woman with severe mitral stenosis becomes pregnant, heart failure may develop rapidly.